Service Number 18282

 As well as being a Fellow of the Chemical Society, Henry was also a Fellow of the Institute of Chemistry, a member of the Institute of Chemical Engineers, a member of the Society of Dyers and Colourists, and a member of Committee of the Bradford Textile Society.

 On the 10th December 1936, although apparently in excellent health, Henry had a sudden heart attack and died at his home in Clifford.
+He was buried at Harlow Cemetery, Harrogate on the 12th December 1936.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: firstname.lastname@example.org